 - Find information on additional safety protocols

-- Consult experts in construction or other relevant fields
+- Consult specialists in construction or other relevant fields

 Filing a construction accident claim allows you to seek both economic and non-economic damages.

 Workers’ compensation, on the other hand, gives you indemnification for economic damages, only.

 Economic damages include:

 - Medical devices